 WBA Legislative Achievements

-Employment: An Act to Establish Domestic Workers Bill of Rights was signed into law 6/14 as Chapter 148 of the Acts of 2014
+Employment: An Act to Establish Domestic Workers Bill of Rights requires employers to provide domestic workers with provisions for maternity leave, and requires employers to provide their employees with written contracts and notice of termination (signed into law June 2014 as Chapter 148 of the Acts of 2014).

-Women in Prison: An Act Relative to Safe Pregnancies and Related Health Care for Female Inmates (in State Prisons, County Houses of Correction and Jails) which prohibits shackling during delivery and requires pre- and post-natal services signed by Governor 5/14 as Chapter 103 of the Acts of 2014.
+Women in Prison: An Act Relative to Safe Pregnancies and Related Health Care for Female Inmates (in State Prisons, County Houses of Correction and Jails) prohibits shackling during delivery and requires pre- and post-natal healthcare services (signed into law May 2014 as Chapter 103 of the Acts of 2014).

 (The WBA's legislative policies do not necessarily reflect the views of our sponsors.)